andreamari/polyquantum_test/README.md

 ## How to contribute to an existing project
 1. Go to the _Issues_ section and explore the list of all existing projects.
 1. Discuss and interact directly by commenting on a specific issue.
-2. Each time the discussion produces original material that is worth preserving (ideas, solutions, calculations, etc..), create or edit a Markdown document in the issue subfolder (e.g., `/documents/42/1-further_comments.md`).
+2. Each time the discussion produces original material that is worth preserving (ideas, solutions, calculations, etc..), create or edit a Markdown document in the issue subfolder (e.g., `/documents/42/1-solution.md`, `/documents/42/2-alternative-solution.md`, _etc._).
-3. Open a Pull Request to merge the file.
+3. Open a Pull Request to merge your file.

 ## Issues vs. Markdown files
 - **Issues** are for open brainstorming, discussions, and comments.